WMA & Regional Museum Associations Announce the Digital Empowerment Pilot Project

 “We are thankful for the generous support by the Institute of Museum and Library Services and honored to be working with our fellow regional museum associations to create a small museum specific digital literacy program,” said Jason B. Jones WMA Executive Director.
 “This grant comes at a time of tremendous need for small museums to develop and strengthen digital media practices, and supports WMA’s continued work to 'change the museum field through collaboration.'
 It is also a recognition of our leadership and innovative work to build the resilient museum field of the future.”

-Previously Recorded Museum Learning Hub Webinars – Click to watch
+Module Topics / Previously Recorded Webinars - Click to watch